eivholt/edgeai-synthetic-cosmos-predict/README.md

 * At least 32GB of GPU VRAM for 2B models
 * At least 64GB of GPU VRAM for 14B models

-I am running locally on a NVIDIA RTX 5090 with 32 GB VRAM.
-I have been able to run Text2Image 2B, but not the rest.
+For running locally a NVIDIA RTX 5090 with 32 GB VRAM was used for this article.
+On this, only the Text2Image 2B model was able to run.
 One might get lucky and be able to run Video2World 2B parameters.
 We'll start by running Text2Image 2B on the 5090 and then move on to a rented GPU farm.

 ### Installing cosmos-predict2
 Follow the [repository instructions](https://github.com/nvidia-cosmos/cosmos-predict2/blob/main/documentations/setup.md), the Docker container route is recommended to try to avoid complicated issues with Blackwell GPUs, CUDA and Torch.